Peak District: Settlements

 Bakewell is the largest settlement and only town in the national park and the site of the National Park Authority offices.
 Its five-arched bridge over the River Wye dates from the 13th century.
 Castleton is the centre of production of a semi-precious mineral, Blue John.
 Eyam village is known for a self-imposed quarantine during the Black Death.
 Edale is the southern end of the Pennine Way, a 268-mile national trail which traverses most of the Pennines and ends at Kirk Yetholm in the Scottish border.
-The park also contains the highest recognised village in the United Kingdom, Flash, at 1519 ft.
+The park also contains the highest village in the United Kingdom, Flash, at 1519 ft.
 Other villages in the park include Hathersage, Hartington, Ilam and Tideswell.

 The towns of Glossop, Chapel-en-le-Frith, Buxton, Macclesfield, Leek, Ashbourne, Matlock and Chesterfield are on the national park's fringes.
 The spa town of Buxton was built up by the Dukes of Devonshire as a genteel health resort in the 18th century while the spa at Matlock Bath, in the River Derwent valley, was popularised in Victorian times.
 Hayfield is at the foot of Kinder Scout, the area's highest summit.
 Other towns and villages fringing the park include Whaley Bridge, Hadfield, Tintwistle, Darley Dale and Wirksworth in Derbyshire, Stocksbridge in South Yorkshire and Marsden and Holmfirth in West Yorkshire.